Max-Martin-Sherie/CharacterControllerStudy/README.md

 This Character controller has costumizable acceleration time for every state (walking, sprinting, mid-air) that all follow user defined acceleration and deceleration curves.

+Gravity, slide acceleration, and drag are all defined independently by the user independently from the engine's physics system.

 # Roadmap